-What might you hear or see in a Workplace and Apprenticeship 20 classroom that would indicate to you that students are developing a deep understanding?
+What might you hear or see in a Foundations of Mathematics 30 classroom that would indicate to you that students are developing a deep understanding?
 Inquiry is a philosophical stance rather than a set of strategies, activities, or a particular teaching method.
 As such, inquiry promotes intentional and thoughtful learning for teachers and children.